The Marmot with the CollarDiary of a Philosopher

 I have seen few animals these last days.
 An Eagle yesterday, a White Hare some days ago, – he did not yet have grey fur, – and this morning two Mountain Goats, one of whom, the he-goat, has a broken horn.
 Flights of Choughs sweep around the high crags, crying hunger.
 Without them the mountain echoes would be idle for whole days.

 M.01.07.02.04b / M.047

-The sun has just passed behind the breach in the cliff wall.
-I was at the entrance of my burrow, I was watching for it.
-It was barely able to send me one ray, the last before the vigil of the Long Night… By the time it re-appears above the horizon, a Marmot will have penetrated the great mystery.
+The Sun has just passed behind the breach in the cliff wall.
+I was at the entrance of my Burrow, I was watching for it.
+It was barely able to send me one ray, the last before the vigil of the Long Night… By the time it re-appears above the horizon, one Marmot will have penetrated the great mystery.

 M.01.07.02.05 / M.048

 This morning, the ground was covered with white frost.
 The north wind remains cold.

 I am experiencing a peculiar weariness.
 There passes an appreciable time between the moment when I wish to stir a limb and the moment when I actually stir it.
 The delay is in my joints.
 It seems they no longer join.
 It is only by access of the will that I can take these notes.
 Sometimes, thought stops, and the claw runs on automatically.
 I am sorry for those who will read this…

 Same weather as yesterday, same weaknesses… My intellectual processes are fine, but with intermissions.
 I am following a line of reasoning and then it stops all of a sudden.
 It is very difficult to describe.
 I am thinking and I am no longer thinking.
 I grasp my idea and it vanishes.
 I find it again an instant afterward.
 It seems to me sometimes that my brain is turning into water.
 I feel it swimming.
 I have shivers of a strange type, all along my spinal cord.
 There are moments when the mountain dances around me.